Dias1c/casbin-js/README.md

 You can check permissions with `can`, `canAll`, `canAny` methods, but before that YOU MUST INITIALIZE `Authorizer`.

-> !Important: The order of your request elements must follow the rules which you set in policy.
+> !Important: The order of your request elements must follow the rules which you set in `model`.
 See more: https://casbin.org/docs/syntax-for-models#request-definition

 #### Check permissions with `can` method